CB-Ananya/Moneta-Bank-Online-Banking-Application/README.md

-For detailed walkthrough and other implementation details- Check out the project report
+For a detailed walkthrough of the application and other implementation details- Check out the project report